nklmish/microservice-demo/README.md

 # microservice-demo
-The sample application consists of microservices backed by spring and netflix to build a simple catalog service.
+The sample application consists of microservices backed by spring and netflix components to build a simple catalog service.

 The catalog service communicates wth :
 1. Product-service : Simulates generating product.